Exabyte-io/documentation/docs/rest-api/endpoints.md

 ## List of Endpoints

-Below is the list of currently supported endpoints with links to the detailed documentation for each:
+Below is the list of currently supported endpoints with links to the detailed documentation for each.

 - [Material](/api/?url=https://platform.exabyte.io/api/2018-10-01/swagger.json/#!/Material/get_materials)
 - [Workflow](/api/?url=https://platform.exabyte.io/api/2018-10-01/swagger.json/#!/Workflow/get_workflows)